 - Increased sensitivity to light

-Having these symptoms may mean that you have dry eye, but they may also be caused by other conditions.
-A thorough evaluation by your eye doctor is needed to determine the exact cause of these vision symptoms.
+Having any of these symptoms may mean that you have dry eye, but they may also be caused by other conditions.
+A thorough evaluation by your eye doctor is needed to determine the exact cause of these symptoms.

 What can you do to prevent dry eye symptoms?

 Humidifier: The use of a humidifier helps keep natural moisture in the air and can help with dry eye symptoms.
-A humidifier is helpful for dry rooms, such as those with air heaters or air conditioning.
+A humidifier is helpful for dry rooms, such as those with air heaters or air conditioning, or in dry climates.